MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/Fragments.md

    > [!TIP]
    > A generic container module type will allow the most flexibility for future updates and configurations of your fragment.

-## Option 2: Save an existing module configuration as a fragment
+### Save an existing module configuration as a fragment

-To convert an already configured module into a reusable fragment:
+To convert an already-configured module into a reusable fragment, do the following.

-1. Select an already configured module within your page editor UX.
+1. Open a page or template that contains a module that you want to convert into a fragment.
-2. In either the Outline View or the Canvas, click the ellipse button (“…”) next to the name of the module you wish to convert into a fragment.
+1. In the left-side outline pane, click the ellipsis button ("…") next to the name of the module.
-3. In the action menu, select “Save as Fragment” button.
-This will launch a new fragment modal window.
+1. In the drop-down menu, select **Save as Fragment**.
+A fragment dialog box appears..
-4. Enter a name and metadata for your fragment.
+1. Enter a name and metadata for the fragment.
-5. Click “OK”.
-This will save your module configuration as a fragment that can now be added to other pages.
+1. Click **OK** to save the module configuration as a fragment that can now be added to other pages.

-# Add or remove fragments within a page
+## Add, remove, or edit fragments within a page

+The following procedures describe how to add, remove, and edit fragments.

-## Add a fragment
+### Add a fragment

-To add a fragment to your page:
+To add a fragment to a page, do the following.

-1. First select a container or slot that allows children to be added to it.
-(See note below)
+1. In the left-side outline pane, select a container or slot that allows children to be added to it.
+(See note below.)
-2. In either the Outline View or the Canvas, click the ellipse button (“…”) next to the container or slot’s name to show the action dropdown menu.
+1. Click the ellipsis button ("…") next to the container or slot name.
+1. From the drop-down menu, select **Add Fragment**.
+A dialog box appears.
+>[!NOTE]
-3. Select the “Add Fragment” option from the dropdown \[Note: As mentioned above, if the container or slot does not allow new child modules, the “Add Fragment” option will be disabled\].
+> If the container or slot does not allow new child modules, the **Add Fragment** option will be disabled.
-4. After selecting “Add Fragment” option, the Fragment Picker modal window will launch.
-The Fragment Picker modal is automatically filtered to show allowable fragments for the chosen container/slot (as determined by the page’s template or the container module definition).
-5. From the fragment options, search for and select one to add (If there are no options, you may first need to create a fragment from a supported module type for your container/slot).
+1. In the dialog box, search for and select a fragment add.
+(If there are no options, you may first need to create a fragment from a supported module type for your container/slot).
-6. Click “OK”, and the new fragment will be added to your page within the originally selected container/slot.
+1. Click **OK** to add the new fragment to your page within the originally selected container or slot.

 > [!NOTE]
-> Modules allowed within a container or slot are defined by the page’s template or the module's own definition.
-Read the module authoring and template authoring documentation for more information.
+> Modules allowed within a container or slot are defined by the page's template or the module's own definition.

-## Remove a fragment
+### Remove a fragment

-To remove a fragment from a slot or container within your page:
+To remove a fragment from a slot or container within a page, do the following.

-1. Select the fragment in either the page editor's outline or canvas UI.
+1. In the left-side outline pane, click the ellipsis button ("…") next to the name of the fragment you want to remove.
-2. In the actions menu for the fragment ("..." menu if using the outline), click the trashcan “Remove” button.
-This should launch a confirmation dialog asking if you are sure you want to remove the fragment.
+1. In the drop-down menu, select the trashcan button.
+This will launch a confirmation dialog box asking if you are sure you want to remove the fragment.
-3. Assuming you wish to remove it, click “OK” and the canvas will refresh without the fragment.
+1. Click **OK** to remove the

 > [!NOTE]
 > Removing a fragment from a page will *not* delete the fragment from your site, and will only remove the reference to it from within the current page.
 Fragments can only be deleted from your site within the fragment inspector UI and can only be performed if the fragment is not currently referenced by other pages, templates, or other fragments.

-# Edit a fragment
+### Edit a fragment

 Fragment edits can only be performed from within the fragment editor UX.
 This is by design and ensures that authors do not confuse editing modules for a specific page with editing a fragment that may be shared across many pages.

-1. To edit a fragment, you must first navigate to the fragment editor UX.
-There are multiple possible entry points into the fragment editor UX:
+To edit a fragment, do the following.

-   - *From the fragment inspector*:  Navigate to the fragments tab and click on a fragment's name in the inspector UX to launch into the editor.
-   - *From another editor UX that references the fragment*:  Select a fragment in a page, template, or parent fragment's editor UX (using either the outline or canvas for selection).
-In the property panel on the right, click the "Edit Fragment" link.
-This will open the editor UX for the referenced fragment where changes can be made and published.
+1. In the left-side navigation pane, click **Fragments**.
-2. After navigation to the fragment editor UX, the fragment's module properties and structure can be edited in the exact same way that modules are edited within the page editor UX.
+1. Under **Fragments**, select the fragment you want to edit.
+The fragment's module properties and structure can then be edited like modules are edited within the page editor view.

-> [!Note]
->
+> [!NOTE]
-> The fragment editor UX looks and behaves very similar to the page editor UX.
+> You can also edit a fragment by selecting one in a page, template, or parent fragment, and then clicking **Edit Fragment** in the right-side properties pane.